Kahbeer42/printf/README.md

 # printf
-A repo created to demonstarte cillaboration on git
+A repo created to demonstarte collaboration on git